-I love opinion writing, but I tend to get students in my classroom that struggle to write with any substance.
+I love doing an opinion writing unit, but I tend to get students in my classroom that struggle to write with any substance.
 Watch the video below to see a walkthrough of the first part of my opinion writing unit: brainstorming and forming opinions.

 Use a writing prompt that has substance.